EnterpriseA1/STRC-PRO/README.md

-# อย่ายุ่งกับ Main และ อย่าซน
+# SRS LAB 4 IN GRADER
+Scale 7/10